LiterallyUniqueLogin/ukbiobank_strs/README_dataset.txt

-The contents of this directory (each directory has its own README): array_imputed - the 90m genotypes imputed from the microarray chips association - contains any code and results from association testing exome - the UKB whole exome sequencing data.
-NOTE: this has been recalled and is only expected to be rereleased Spring 2020 genetic_maps - genetics maps for hg19 downloaded from Beagle, used during Beagle's phasing routine main_dataset - contains the phenotypes we have access to through UKB
+The contents of this directory (each directory has its own README): array_imputed - the 90m genotypes imputed from the microarray chips exome - the UKB whole exome sequencing data. main_dataset - contains the phenotypes we have access to through UKB
-	Doesn't consist of bulk data (microarray data, exomes, imaging, etc.) microarray - the 650k snp genotypes gathered by microarray chips misc_data - miscellaneous small pieces of data associated with the larger datasets in the above folders, but downloaded from separate sources
+	Doesn't consist of bulk data (microarray data, exomes, imaging, etc.) microarray - the 650k snp genotypes gathered by microarray chips misc_data - miscellaneous small pieces of data associated with or used in conjunction with the datasets in the other folders, but downloaded from separate sources ukb_utilities - the utilities used to download all the data from the data showcase
-pre_imputation_qc: tests done before imputing STRs into the datasets
-snpstr: Shubham's SNP-STR reference panel
-str-imputed: the UKB genetic data after STR imputation ukb.env: the command used to generate the default environment with the software
-    tools used in this project
-ukb_utilities - the utilities used to download all the data from the data showcase